hubmapconsortium/software-docs/docs/elasticsearch_documents/file-info.md

 - UR
 - UT

-### Assay Type Codes {#enum-assay-type-codes}
+### Assay Type Codes
-Examples are enumerated as follows, but the current, authoritative list is [from the search-api](https://raw.githubusercontent.com/hubmapconsortium/search-api/main/src/search-schema/data/definitions/enums/assay_types.yaml).
+Examples are enumerated as follows, but the current, authoritative list is in the [assay_types.yaml](https://raw.githubusercontent.com/hubmapconsortium/search-api/main/src/search-schema/data/definitions/enums/assay_types.yaml) file of the search-api repository.
 - AF
 - AF_pyramid
 - ATACseq-bulk